Hammond Giants comment on the Model Xk-5

 • Improved vibrato-chorus.

-• Dedicated on/off buttons and amount knobs for reverb, overdrive, and assignable multi-FX.
+• Dedicated on/off buttons and amount knobs for reverb, DSP overdrive, and assignable multi-FX.

 • Lower B drawbars can alternately control 9 MIDI CC messages for external gear.

-• Left and right ¼” outs can be used at the same time as Leslie output, for running the XK-5 through a real Leslie in parallel to stationary speakers, a subwoofer, or house P.A.
+• Left and right ¼” outs can be used at the same time as Leslie output, for running the XK-5 through a physical Leslie Cabinet in parallel to stationary speakers, a subwoofer, or house P.A.

 • More key-triggering modes for pedal-to-lower coupler (Manual Bass function).